kolonialno/patito/docs/tutorial/dataframe-validation.rst

 It can be considered as a total replacement of the well-known `pandas <https://github.com/pandas-dev/pandas>`_ library, initially tempting you with its advertised `top-notch performance <https://www.pola.rs/benchmarks.html>`_, but then sealing the deal with its intuitive and expressive API.
 The exact virtues of polars is a topic for another article, but suffice it to say that it is `highly` recommended and it has some great `introductory documentation <https://pola-rs.github.io/polars-book/user-guide/>`_.

-With Patito the idea is that you should define a so-called :ref:`"model" <Model>` for each of your data sources.
+The core idea of Patito is that you should define a so-called :ref:`"model" <Model>` for each of your data sources.
-A `model` is a declarative python class which describes the general properties of a tabular data set: the names of all the columns, their types, and so on...
+A `model` is a declarative python class which describes the general properties of a tabular data set: the names of all the columns, their types, value bounds, and so on...
-These models can then be used to validate the data sources when they are ingested into the data pipeline.
+These models can then be used to validate the data sources when they are ingested into your project's data pipeline.
 In turn, your models become a trustworthy, centralized catalog of all the core facts about your data, facts you can safely rely upon during development.

 Enough chit chat, let's get into some technical details!
-Let's say that your project keeps track of products, and that these products have three core properties:
+Let's say that your project keeps track of products, and that these products have four core properties:

-1. A unique, numeric identifier...
+1. A unique, numeric identifier
-2. a name...
+2. A name
-3. and an ideal temperature zone, one of either ``"dry"``, ``"cold"``, or ``"frozen"``.
+3. An ideal temperature zone of either ``"dry"``, ``"cold"``, or ``"frozen"``
+4. A product demand given as a percentage of the total sales forecast for the next week

 In tabular form the data might look something like this.

 .. _product_table:

 .. list-table:: Table 1: Products
-    :widths: 33 33 33
+    :widths: 25 25 25 25
     :header-rows: 1
     :align: center

     * - ``product_id``
       - ``name``
       - ``temperature_zone``
+      - ``demand_percentage``
     * - 1
       - Apple
       - dry
+      - 0.23%
     * - 2
       - Milk
       - cold
+      - 0.61%
     * - 3
       - Ice cubes
       - frozen
+      - 0.01%
     * - ...
+      - ...
       - ...
       - ...